PETITION FOR BRIGGS FOR CANCER IMMUNOTHERAPY FOR ALL - A New Era

 Thanks for coming here in Briggs's memory.
-I lost Briggs after a year of trying to get access to an immunotherapy for her.
-Just four days after I heard we finally had a chance, I lost her to complications brought on in what was meant to be a short hospital stay.
+I tried for a year to get access to the immunotherapy that could have saved her.
+Four days after I heard we had a chance, she died of complications brought on in what was meant to be a short hospital stay.
 It should never have been so close, and no-one should ever go through all Briggs suffered.